NethermindEth/eigenlayer/README.md

-> ⚠️ This repository has been archived and moved to https://github.com/Layr-Labs/eigenlayer-cli ⚠️
+> ⚠️ This repository has been archived and not longer maintained.
+The codebase has been moved to https://github.com/Layr-Labs/eigenlayer-cli ⚠️

 # EigenLayer CLI